meet the kids who are redefining beauty for the next generation

 From birthmarks to body hair, thanks to the leaders of Generation Z, anything can be beautiful.

-Black vs. white, fat vs. thin, masculine vs. feminine - gone are the days when terms such as these were used to define what society thought of as beautiful.
+Black vs. white, fat vs. thin, masculine vs. feminine - whether you want to put it down to social media's fetishisation of the real or our growing dissatisfaction with the Photoshopped world of perfection that fashion constantly surrounds us with, gone are the days when terms such as these were used to define what society thought of as beautiful.
 We live in the here and now, where anything is possible and where more and more kids are challenging the status quo and opening up the boundaries of beauty to include even your most loathed imperfections.
-Dimples, curls, scars, spots, disabilities, bumps, lumps, birthmarks, love handles, body hair, androgyny, curves, cellulite - in this day and age anything can be beautiful, and here are just a few of the people who have paved the way for this movement.
+Dimples, curls, scars, spots, disabilities, bumps, lumps, birthmarks, love handles, body hair, androgyny, curves, cellulite - in this day and age anything can be beautiful and here are the people you have paved the way to achieve this.

 ''I want to be the first trans woman to win an Academy Award.''
 Hari Nef

 Proving you don't have to conform to archaic notions of masculinity or femininity to be beautiful, Hari Nef is the New York artist turned actress who has been leading the transgender revolution, with every Frische cover and Hood by Air catwalk that comes her way.

 ''I do not like being referred to as a plus sized model.
 I am a model, and I don't need my job title to explain the dimensions of my body.''
 Ashley Graham

 As the saying goes: big is beautiful.
 But who are you calling big?
 Ashley Graham is 'plus' sized model who has been campaigning for greater diversity on the catwalk ever since her underwear commercial got banned during Superbowl, because of her weight.
 Fast-forward to today as she has signed to IMG, fronted Sports Illustrated's Swimsuit Issue, and even launched her own lingerie line.